sodbaveka/ci_cd_test_lab/README.md

 My name is Mickaël alias sodbaveka.
 I created this repository as a lab to discover ci/cd, jenkins, docker, and kubernetes.

+First step : Creation of a cloudformation file to instanciate ec2 jenkins server on a personnal VPC

 ...In progress...

 Please feel free to message me if you have any questions.